GoogleContainerTools/skaffold/docs/design_proposals/port-forward.md

 1. `skaffold dev` should forward user-defined ports (no services, not container ports).
 2. `skaffold dev --port-forward` should forward services (no container ports).
-3. `skaffod dev --port-forward-modes=off` should forward nothing.
+3. `skaffold dev --port-forward-modes=off` should forward nothing.
 4. `skaffold dev --port-forward-modes=X` for X={user,debug,pods,services}` should only forward those items.
 5. `skaffold debug` should forward user-defined ports and debug ports (no services, no other container ports).
 6. `skaffold debug --port-forward` should forward user-defined ports, debug ports, and services (no container ports).
-7. `skaffod debug --port-forward-modes=off` should forward nothing.
+7. `skaffold debug --port-forward-modes=off` should forward nothing.
 8. `skaffold debug --port-forward-modes=X` for X={user,debug,pods,services}` should only forward those items.